-Businesses who regularly make purchases of materials, supplies, tools and equipment from out-of-state retailers should register for a consumers' use tax reporting number.
-To obtain a reporting number, complete a Business Tax Application (CR-16).
+Businesses who regularly make purchases of materials, supplies, tools and equipment from out-of-state retailers may want to register for a consumers' use tax reporting number.
+To obtain a reporting number, complete a CR-16 Business Tax Application.
 It is the same form used to apply for Kansas sales tax numbers.
 See How to Register herein.